Faisal of Saudi Arabia: Personal life

 Faisal's children were well educated and had prominent roles in Saudi society and government.
 His daughters were educated abroad and they went on to graduate from a variety of schools and universities around the world.
 His sons were likewise educated abroad.
 Comparatively, only six of the 108 children of King Saud graduated from high school.
 Faisal's son Turki received formal education at prestigious schools in New Jersey, and he later attended Georgetown University, while another son, Saud, was an alumnus of Princeton University.
 Faisal's sons held important positions in the Saudi government.
 His eldest son, Abdullah, held governmental positions for a while.
 Faisal's son Khalid was the governor of Asir Province in southwestern Saudi Arabia for more than three decades before becoming governor of Makkah Province in 2007.
 Prince Saud was the Saudi foreign minister between 1975 and 2015.
 Prince Turki served as head of Saudi Intelligence, ambassador to the United Kingdom, and later ambassador to the United States.
 One of Faisal's sons, Abdul Rahman, was a graduate of Sandhurst Military Academy, and he died in March 2014.
-Faisal's sons Mohammed and Saad died in 2017.
-Prince Mohammed was a businessman.
+Faisal's son Mohammed was a businessman.
 Faisal's daughters also held important roles in Saudi society.
 From 2013 to 2016, his daughter Sara served in the Shura Council.
 She is also a prominent activist for women's education and other social issues in Saudi Arabia, and so are her sisters Lolowah, Latifa, and Haifa.

 Faisal's daughter Haifa is married to Prince Bandar, son of Faisal's half-brother Sultan by a concubine.
 The marriage of Princess Haifa and Prince Bandar forced Prince Sultan to recognize Bandar as a legitimate prince.
 Another daughter of Faisal, Lolowah, is a prominent activist for women's education in Saudi Arabia.
 In 1962 his daughter Sara founded one of the first charitable organizations, Al Nahda, which won the first Chaillot prize for human rights organisations in the Gulf in 2009.
 Her spouse was Prince Muhammed, one of King Saud's sons.
-Faisal's daughter Mishail died at the age of 72 in October 2011.
 His granddaughter Reem bint Mohammed is a photographer and gallery owner based in Jeddah, while another of his granddaughters, Reema bint Bandar, is Saudi Arabia's first female ambassador.

 Unlike most of his half-brothers, Faisal spoke fluent English and French.
 However, he preferred to speak in Arabic.
 When his translators made errors, Faisal would correct them.

-Personality and pastimes
+Personality and appearance

 Faisal was known for his integrity, extreme humility, kindness, and tact with everyone.
 As a result, he was ascetic, avoiding displays of extravagance and luxury.
 He had many hobbies, some of which were falconry, hunting, literature, reading, and poetry.
 He was also a big admirer of the yearly Najdi festivals and celebrations.
 Faisal chose to work long hours and set aside some of his interests after assuming power and becoming preoccupied with state affairs.